 - New Zealand citizens (including those from the three Countries of the Realm: Tokelau, Niue and the Cook Islands), permanent residents and their immediate family

 - Australian citizens and permanent residents whose primary place of established residence is New Zealand

-People exempt from the temporary restrictions should self-isolate for 14 days in their return if they have been in mainland China or exposed to a confirmed case of COVID-19.
+People exempt from the temporary restrictions should self-isolate for 14 days from their date of departure.

 Self-isolation is an effective precautionary measure to protect others from COVID-19.

 If you become unwell after arriving in New Zealand

 Contact Healthline for free on 0800 358 5453 if you begin to feel unwell.
 The symptoms of COVID-19 are cough, fever, and shortness of breath.